CHOOSING THE BEST BATHROOM FAUCET

 BEFORE YOU BUY:

-Make sure you match the finish to complement the bath or shower fixture.
+Make sure you match the proper finish to complement your bath or shower fixture.
 If the sink is in a powder room, match it to the cabinet hardware instead.
 Most faucets are available in stainless steel, bronze and chrome, but this can vary depending on the brand.

 Pay attention to counter-top length!
 If you decide to keep your current counter-top, make sure the faucet won’t extend too far once the sink is installed.
 The water stream should hit near the center of the basin.

 Find out whether a lifetime warranty covers the faucet.
-Most well-known brands offer them.
-Ask your salesperson about the life-time of the piece.
-Its important to verify whether your warranty will be honored.
+Most well-known brands, including VIGO, offer at least some version of a Limited Lifetime Warranty.
+Ask your salesperson about the lifetime of your piece to verify whether or not your warranty will be honored.